Killing of Clarence Horatious Pickett: Trial of Joseph Cameron

-Cameron had been a police officer for three years but was new to working in the jail, having being appointed to the position in June 1957.
+Cameron had been a police officer for three years but was new to working in the jail, having been appointed to the position in June 1957.
 An autopsy determined that Pickett had died from blood poisoning and injuries to his intestines and a later coroner's jury found that those injuries were sustained by a "blow or blows struck by Cameron."
 Cameron was charged in Pickett's death in 1958, plead not guilty, and was released on a $5,000 bond.
 The trial, initially scheduled for February, was eventually held on April 23, 1958.

 During the trial, Pickett's cellmates testified that they had witnessed Cameron severely beat Pickett, however, Cameron claimed that Pickett had assaulted him and that he had merely defended himself.
 One prisoner testified that after word of Pickett's death had reached the prison, Cameron had claimed he was not worried because "the Negro waited too long to say anything about it."
 Cameron's defense also alleged that Pickett had been beaten by a different officer.
 When those charges were refuted by witnesses, they further alleged that Pickett's supervisor at The Columbus World had beaten him, which was again refuted by eyewitnesses.
 At the conclusion of the trial, after just an hour and a half of deliberation, Cameron was found not guilty.

 Despite initially expressing doubts about returning to the force, Cameron was reinstated with back pay on May 12, 1958.
-He continued to work as a police officer until his death in 1968.
+He continued to work as a police officer until his death from an illness on September 29, 1968.

 Legacy

 In 2008, the Federal Bureau of Investigation reopened the investigation into Pickett's death.
-On April 7, 2010, the case was closed, with the FBI concluding that, because Cameron had died and the statue of limitations had expired, the government did not have the authority to prosecute anybody for Pickett's death.
+On April 7, 2010, the case was closed, with the FBI concluding that, because Cameron had died and the statute of limitations had expired, the government did not have the authority to prosecute anybody for Pickett's death.